 Sebastian Kevany, “a research associate at the Institute for Global Health Delivery and Diplomacy, Univ. of California,” in a NY Times letter to the editor 20/04/2015: “As Sun Tzu (The Art of War) teaches us, unoccupied armies become restless, and may provoke the very conflicts they seek to resolve.”

 For the first time, individuals and organizations can tap into this “wisdom of the ages” and improve their condition, circumstances and future prospects.
-My book is available from iuniverse.com and a few dozen re-sellers.
+My book is available from amazon.ca, iuniverse.com, a few dozen re-sellers and me.